About

 Hi!
 I’m Ethan Buchman.
 I grew up in Toronto, Canada, but spent many years in lovely Guelph.

-My master’s thesis provides a seminal introduction to Tendermint and Proof of Stake systems, and contextualizes the development of blockchain technology in the history of academic distributed systems research.
+My master’s thesis has been widely cited and provides a seminal introduction to Tendermint and Proof of Stake systems, and contextualizes the development of blockchain technology in the history of academic distributed systems research.
 Blockchains represent the natural evolution of database systems towards a multi-stakeholder context.

 My undergraduate work focused on the biophysics of organisms, the origin of life, and the thermodynamics of sustainability.
 That work has heavily informed my political economic thinking.
 We live in a biophysical reality.